 We would recommend doing what many spring-training fans end up doing: filling the day with baseball and spend the rest of the time relaxing, Indeed, it’s the relative isolation and scenic lakeshore stressed by the tourism types that make spring training on the Gulf Coast such a delight.
 It’s a tropical area, with relatively unspoiled beaches on the Gulf Coast.

 Fort Myers is also known as the former winter home of both Thomas Edison and Henry Ford.
 Their estates are preserved and available for viewing.

-You should also make a pilgrimage to Terry Park Stadium, which is possibly the oldest surviving spring-training stadium in Florida.
-It’s just east of Fort Myers and still heavily used by amateur teams.
-Lee County Parks and Recreation Director John Yarbrough wants to spruce up the 77-year-old structure in a historically authentic fashion and put a museum in the old ticket office illustrating the history of spring training in Southwest Florida and its impact on the area’s development and character.
+You should also make a pilgrimage to Terry Park Stadium, which is possibly the oldest surviving spring-training location in Florida.
+It’s just east of Fort Myers and still heavily used by amateur and college teams.
 It hasn’t been used for major league spring training since 1987 (when the Kansas City Royals trained in Fort Myers); it was built originally as the spring-training home of the Philadelphia Athletics, owned and managed by Connie Mack.
 The old grandstand there was rebuilt several years ago, but the main field is still the same as it was when pro ball was played there.

 Flying In: Fort Myers is home to South Florida International Airport and is served by most major airlines, including Air Canada, AirTran, American, Delta, Frontier, JetBlue, Southwest, Spirit, United Airlines, US Airways and WestJet.

-You may also want to consider flying into Tampa and then driving to Fort Myers if the fare to Tampa is significantly cheaper.
-The drive is 125 miles, but as Tampa is home to several other spring-training facilities, you can combine several visits.
+You may also want to consider flying into Tampa or Sarasota and then driving to Fort Myers if the fare to Tampa is significantly cheaper.
+The drive from Tampa is 125 miles, but as Tampa is home to several other spring-training facilities, you can combine several visits.